telerik/ajax-docs/controls/stylesheetmanager/overview.md

 			````

-			>note Note that ComboBox_Images is the folder which contains the skin images.
+			>tip Note that ComboBox_Images is the folder which contains the skin images.
 			>